Zenith-Team/Tsuru-Assets/README.md

   - `VSCode/`: Workspace configuration files for [VS Code](https://code.visualstudio.com/).
 This is the only editor we (Tsuru maintainers) will support, but PRs for config files of other editors are welcome.

 - `game/`: A partial representation of the NSMBU v1.3 filesystem containing only custom assets of the project, to be easily merged with the filesystem of a clean base ROM.

+## Downloading
+To download a single folder, we recommend [Download GitHub directory](https://download-directory.github.io/).